-If the doctors at the hospital think there’s a possibility of meningitis, they’ll do blood tests and a spinal tap on your child to confirm the diagnosis and work out which bacteria or virus has caused the infection.
+If the doctors at the hospital think there’s a possibility of meningitis, they’ll do blood tests and a lumbar puncture on your child to confirm the diagnosis and work out which bacteria or virus has caused the infection.

-If your child is very unwell, the doctors will start treatment for meningitis before they do the spinal tap.
+If your child is very unwell, the doctors will start antibiotic treatment for meningitis directly into a vein through a drip before they do the lumbar puncture.

 Treatment for meningitis

-If your child has meningitis, she’ll need to stay in hospital for treatment with antibiotics through a drip at first.
+If your child has bacterial meningitis, at first she’ll need to stay in hospital for treatment with antibiotics given directly into one of her veins.
 After this, she’ll take the antibiotics by mouth.
-Treatment usually lasts for 10 days.
+Treatment can last up to 21 days.

-There’s no specific treatment for viral meningitis, but treating the symptoms is very important.
+There’s no specific treatment if your doctor diagnoses viral meningitis, but treating the symptoms is very important.
 This means you’ll need to get your child to drink lots of fluids and take paracetamol to keep him comfortable and help keep his fever under control.